ch-arslanahmad/telephone-directory-manager/README.md

 # telephone-directory-manager

-Telephone directory will have 2 variables:
+A C++ Telephone directory will have 2 variables:
 - name
 - phone-number